 Dr. Brenda Bernhardt, retired after 23 years of veterinary practice (12/17), provides holistic wellness support services for your pets by drawing on over two decades of veterinary practice and five years of holistic veterinary practice, concentrating on species appropriate nutrition and care.
-Dr Brenda's information are not intended as veterinary medical advice.
+Dr Brenda's information is not intended as veterinary medical advice.
 If medical advice is desired, it should be sought from a licensed veterinarian.
 Wellness consultations by telephone or housecall are available to create a pet wellness plan with a holistic focus to foster radical wellbeing in your 4-legged companions.
 Species appropriate diets, ketogenic diets; herbal and natural modalities can have significant contibution to your pet's Wellness and Quality of Life.

 Dr Brenda Bernhardt graduated from the Western College of Veterinary Medicine with Great Distinction in 1994.
 She has worked mixed practice, emergency and small animal practice as a locum, an associate and as a practice owner.
 In 2000, she established Cowichan Veterinary Services and has seen it through several transformations from a clinic based full service practice to housecall only practice to a holistic pet wellness consulting business.
 Seeing our pet population failing dramatically, in spite of our 'best' veterinary practices and recognizing the current cancer epidemic, Dr Brenda has retired from regular veterinary practice and has chosen to focus on educating pet guardians near and wide about how to support radical wellness in their 4-legged friends.
 Addressing the root or origin of pet wellness is the starting place that Dr Brenda moves forward from.
 She offers housecall and telephone consultations focusing on species appropriate nutrition and holistic wellness.
 Dr Brenda is an keen follower of Hippocrates (450 B.C.) the Father of Medicine, supporting our pet's incredible ability to heal, letting food be their medicine, and above all - not causing harm.